 The arrival of the newly formed United States Eighth Air Force in England offered the Allies a new weapon against Hitler’s Reich.
 Visitors walk onto a re-creation of Molesworth Airfield, home of the 303rd Bomb Group during World War II.
 A 90 foot long mural painted in oil by Ely Scardamalia and Patrick Dempsey surrounds a Nissen hut and control tower to create the feeling of entering onto one of the Eighth Air Force’s East Anglia bases.

-The Mission Experience provides visitors with information of what it was like to fly a bombing mission as a member of an air crew stationed in England during World War II through three short films.
+The Mission Experience provides visitors with details of the experience of flying a bombing mission as a member of an air crew stationed in England during World War II through three short films.
 Presentations begin every 30 minutes.

 The Combat Gallery is also home to the nose piece of the “Fightin’ Sam” B-24 Liberator.
 B-24 Liberators were flown in the Eighth Air Force’s Second Air Division through all of WWII.
 Our Second to None exhibit outlines the outstanding accomplishments of the Second Air Division.